 2. Three Mile Dam Campground

 Here there are no marked sites, but it gives perfect access for camper trailers and vans to park.
-With your NSW fishing permit in hand, you can fish for trout, a favourite pastime of both the locals and visitors.
+With your NSW fishing permit in hand, you can fish for trout, a favourite pastime of locals and visitors.

 It also has many historical aspects, as the dam situated in this location was resurrected in 1883 for the sole purpose of sluicing for gold mining operations.
 It is not every day you can camp side by side a gold mining site (Kiandra) from over 100 years ago!
 There are plenty of walking tracks but be wary if you decide to take the path less travelled and venture off, as there are accounts of old gold mining shafts in the vicinity.

-You do not need to make a booking and long drop toilet facilities, barbecues and picnic tables are available to campers.
+You do not need to make a booking, and long drop toilet facilities, barbecues and picnic tables are available to campers.
 It is about 75km south of the small town of Tumut.
 If you decide to make the trip, then the best directions can be found on the National Parks and Wildlife website as it is quite hard to find if you do not know the way.

 3. Yarrangobilly River Campground

 It is also a great base for walking, fishing and spotting wildlife.
-Yarrangobilly River Campground is located near Cotterill’s Cottage, the oldest building in the Kosciuszko National Park which dates back to 1899.
+Yarrangobilly River Campground is located near Cotterill’s Cottage, the oldest building in the Kosciuszko National Park, dating back to 1899.
 A guided tour of the nearby Yarrangobilly Caves and a swim in the Yarrangobilly Caves spring-fed thermal pool are also a must during your stay.
 Bring a picnic lunch and take advantage of the picnic area next to the pool, with change rooms and toilets.
 You might even see a platypus or two in the nearby river.

 You can hear the highway from here, but it is often not too noticeable over the natural sounds of the campgrounds and Australian bush.
 Building your own campfire in the wood pits is permitted but ensure that you bring your own firewood as it is rare around this campsite.
 It is again a free camping site with composting toilets available to you.
-There are round 20 campsites on offer and no booking is needed.
+There are around 20 campsites on offer, and no booking is needed.
 Just rock up and find your special somewhere to pitch your tent in nature!

 The picturesque riverside camping spot can be found about 60km south of Tumut and is accessible off the Snowy Mountain Hwy as you cross the Yarrangobilly River.
 The campground is five hours drive from Sydney and two and a half from Canberra.
-It is a great place to escape the bustling city life and just relax at one with nature.
-If you have a 4WD head to nearby Lobs Hole Ravine 4WD Trail and take in the scenic views across Australia’s Great Dividing Range.
+It is a great place to escape the bustling city life and relax at one with nature.
+If you have a 4WD, head to the nearby Lobs Hole Ravine 4WD Trail and take in the scenic views across Australia’s Great Dividing Range.

-For practical information and directions visit the NSW National Parks and Wildlife Service website here.
+For practical information and directions, visit the NSW National Parks and Wildlife Service website here.

 4. Humes Crossing Campground

 Campsites are located on the water’s edge and captivate the stunning views that stretch across the dam.
 Who doesn’t want to wake up to the birds singing and the sunlight glistening on the surface of the water?
-The picturesque campsites along the water are unshaded, so perfect for the cooler months either side of winter.
-In the summertime when the Australian sun is beating down upon you, those camping in tents would certainly be more comfortable in the shaded camp areas, a little way from the water.
+The picturesque campsites along the water are unshaded, so perfect for the cooler months on either side of winter.
+In the summertime, when the Australian sun is beating down upon you, those camping in tents would certainly be more comfortable in the shaded camp areas, a little way from the water.
 It can be really hard to sleep in sweltering conditions, particularly when it is humid as well.
-Just like you need winter gear for snow camping, it is wise to come well-prepared – especially in summer.
+Like you need winter gear for snow camping, it is wise to come well-prepared – especially in summer.

-Composting toilets are available on site and you may bring with you your own firewood or seek some out in the bush, but do not bring a generator as they are not permitted.
+Composting toilets are available on-site, and you may bring with you your own firewood or seek some out in the bush, but do not bring a generator as they are not permitted.
 You can even make use of the wood barbeques available along with the picnic tables.
 There is no better way to spend your camping vacation than in Humes Crossing Campgrounds if you find yourself in the Snowy Mountains area.
 It can be found off the Snowy Mountain Hwy between The Pines and Yachting Point campsites.